 The Company relies on information technology to manage, process, store and transmit electronic information.
 Complete, accurate, available and secure information is vital to the Company's operations and any compromise in such information could result in improper decision making, inaccurate or delayed operational and/or financial reporting, delayed resolution to problems, breach of privacy and/or unintended disclosure of confidential information.
 Failure in the completeness, accuracy, availability or security of the Company's information systems, the risk of system interruption or failure during system upgrades or implementation, or a breach of data security could adversely affect the Company's operations and financial results.
 In addition, cyber-security incidents relating to the Company's information technology systems may disrupt operations and impact operating results.
+The COVID-19 pandemic has caused an elevated risk and threat actors may attempt to exploit businesses while there is general instability during the COVID-19 pandemic.

 Cyber-security incidents may occur from a range of techniques, from phishing or hacking attacks to sophisticated malware, hardware or network attacks.
 While the Company has implemented systems, policies, procedures, practices, hardware and backups designed to prevent and limit the effect of cyber-security attacks, there can be no assurance that these measures will be sufficient to prevent, detect or address the attacks in a timely matter or at all.
 A successful cyber-attack may allow unauthorized interception, destruction, use or dissemination of the Company's confidential information, which could have a material adverse effect on the business.
-In the fall of 2019, Bird Construction responded to a cyber incident that resulted in the encryption of Company files.
-Bird continued to function with no business impact, as management worked with leading cyber security experts to restore access to the affected files.
-At the time, the Company disclosed the incident on our website and notified appropriate authorities.